OpenNebula/website/content/product/operation_references/opennebula_services_configuration/fireedge.md

 | footer          | Defines the different colors used in the footer of the app.  |
 | graphs          | Defines the different colors used in the different graphs used in the app. |

-> [!WARNING]
->
-> Remember that these files are source files, so any change on this configuration will force to compile again Sunstone in order to applied these changes.

 {{< alert title="Warning" color="warning" >}}
 Remember that these files are source files, so any change on this configuration will force to compile again Sunstone in order to applied these changes.
 See [Sunstone Development]({{% relref "../../../software/installation_process/build_from_source_code/sunstone_dev" %}})):{{< /alert >}}